-Even philosophies and false teachings such as the New Age spirituality, the Law of Attraction, the Word of Faith theology and pantheism all teach that mankind can become like God or that every human being is a type of god.
+Even philosophies and false teachings such as the New Age spirituality, the Law of Attraction, the Word of Faith theology and pantheism all teach that man is a “little god” or that man can become like God.

 Such doctrines further encourage self-worship and narcissism.